Why your progress in one area always seems to cost you another

 Every one to two weeks, shift which domain is active.
 A five-domain rotation might look like: Career (active) week 1, Health (active) week 2, Relationships (active) week 3, Learning (active) week 4, Creativity (active) week 5.
 Then repeat.

 The rotation prevents any single domain from going more than four weeks without active attention.
 And that timing matters.
-Research on domain satisfaction changes shows that neglected domains don’t freeze in place – satisfaction tends to decline over time when domains receive zero attention [8].
+Neglected domains don’t freeze in place – satisfaction tends to decline when areas receive zero attention for extended stretches.
 The rotation cycle is calibrated to prevent that drift.

 If you’re working toward a personal growth goal with a deadline, you can double up – keep one domain active for two consecutive weeks.
 But don’t stretch to three.
 That’s when other domains start decaying.